- 21 Chapter Posts

 -- 1862: Proposed to Hannah Cory.

-A few days before his wedding date, Jess escorted Regina on a shopping trip to Missoula.
-They timed it so that he could easily make it home in plenty of time to get to the church on Saturday morning.
 After leaving a store, Regina was accosted by Calvin Steelgrave, one of Elijah Steelgrave's sons.
-The Steelgraves were bitter business and personal rivals of the Harpers.
 Jess happened by the alley that Steelgrave had dragged Regina into and heard the sound of a woman struggling with a man.
 Jess rushed in to render aid.
-He dragged Calvin off his future sister-in-law and beat him before taking him to the sheriff.
-After pressing charges and making their statements, Jess and Regina headed for their hotel.
+He dragged Calvin off his future sister-in-law and beat him rather badly before taking him to the sheriff.
+After pressing charges and making their statements, Jess and Regina returned to the hotel.

 - 1862 to 1865 (a.
 17-20) -